 Representing the Third District (Southern Area), Rear Commodore (East) Lloyd Furber, presented the officers and members of the newly formed Flotilla 23 their official charter at a dinner meeting held this past December in Philadelphia.
-Accepting the document from Furber (center) is Flotilla Commander George Meskinis (left) and Vice Flotilla Commander Charles Malloy (right).
-The uniqueness of this organization is that it is comprised primarily of embers who have either radio or aircraft facilities in lieu of the usual water craft.
-This Flotilla which is the only one of it's kind in the Delaware Valley area, will become a great asset to the Auxiliary in fulfilling Search and Rescue and Ninth (ER), 641.
-Most of the 7-12's Fred Gehrke and VFC Gregory Hewlett.
+Accepting the document Furber (center) is Flotilla Commander George Meskinis (left) and Vice Flotilla Commander Charles Malloy (right).
+The uniqueness of this organization is that it is comprised primarily of members who have either radio or aircraft facilities in lieu of the usual water craft.
+This Flotilla which is the only one of it's kind in the Delaware Valley area, will become a great asset to the Auxiliary in fulfilling Search and Rescue committments.